 AstraZeneca paid the Company an initial fee of \$10,000,000 in February 2006.
 Based on the agreement terms, the Company allocated \$5,000,000 of the initial fee to the research collaboration, which the Company recognized as revenue on a straight-line basis over the four-year term of the research collaboration.
 The Company deferred recognition of the remaining \$5,000,000 of the initial fee, which was allocated to the AZD3480 license grants, until December 2006, when AstraZeneca made a determination to proceed with further development of AZD3480 following the completion of additional clinical and non-clinical studies that AstraZeneca conducted during 2006.
 On December 27, 2006, AstraZeneca communicated its decision to proceed with further development of AZD3480 to the Company.
-As a result, in the first quarter of 2007, the Company began recognizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated five-year development period for AZD3480 for ADHD.
-The Company announced that it had been informed by AstraZeneca of AstraZeneca's plans to conduct further development of AZD3480 for ADHD.
+As a result, in the first quarter of 2007, the Company began recognizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated five-year development period for AZD3480.
+In July 2009, the Company announced that it had been informed by AstraZeneca's plans to conduct further development of AZD3480 for ADHD.
 The Company extended its estimate of the development period for AZD3480 to continue through 2013 and began recognizing the part of the \$5,000,000 portion of the initial fee not yet recognized as of April 1, 2009 as revenue on a straight-line basis over the remaining estimated development period.
-The Company recognized \$249,000 and \$563,000 of the \$10,000,000 initial fee as revenue for the three months ended March 31, 2010 and 2009, respectively.
+The Company recognized \$145,000 and \$457,000 of the initial fee as revenue for three months ended September 30, 2010 and 2009, respectively, and \$538,000 and \$1,477,000 of the initial fee as revenue for the nine months ended September 30, 2010 and 2009, respectively.

 Under the agreement, the Company is also eligible to receive (1) additional payments of up to \$103,000,000 if development, regulatory and first commercial sale milestone events for AZD3480 are achieved only for ADHD, (2) other payments if development, regulatory, first commercial sale and first detail milestone events for AZD3480 are achieved for any other target indication under the agreement and (3) if regulatory approval is achieved for AZD3480 for any particular indication, stepped double-digit royalties on any sales of AZD3480 for that indication or any other indication.
 Under the terms of a sponsored research agreement and a subsequent license agreement between the Company and University of Kentucky Research Foundation, or UKRF, if the Company receives any of these payments from AstraZeneca related to AZD3480, including royalties, the Company is required to pay a low single digit percentage of each such payment to UKRF.